WHAT DOES AN ASSESSOR DO?

 3. Can you accept criticism?

 There is no point in submitting your manuscript for appraisal without being tough enough to take on board constructive criticism.
-An assessment will provide you with a detailed report which is designed to give professional and honest feedback on its strengths and the areas that need improvement.
+An assessment will provide professional and honest feedback on its strengths and the areas that need improvement.
 Do you see criticism as a positive step towards improving your craft?
 If you've answered yes to these three questions, then your manuscript sounds ready for assessment.

 However, all the advice in the world will not help if you do not know how to act on the information you are given.
 In my experience as an agent, we received many manuscripts that had been assessed, but the writers had either failed to or were not capable of fixing the problems identified by the assessor